wanniethecharacter/Millionaire/README.md

 What is it?

-It's on the game "Who wants to be a Millionare?", but it's text based.
+It's on the game "Who wants to be a Millionaire?", but it's text based.
 You will get 15 questions in a random order, and you have to choose the correct answer out of 4.

 How it works / instrucitons: